-In this post I want to talk a little bit about what Watershed has learned about funding others to make new work.
+In this post I want to talk a little bit about what Watershed has learned about funding others to make new work (not comprehensively of course, I'm talking from my perspective in the Pervasive Media Studio).
 It’s a role that we have taken on increasingly over the last 10 years, and one which (outside of promoting opportunities) we haven’t talked about very much.
 Perhaps because being a funder doesn’t feel very edgy or glamourous.
 But we are entrusted to give out public money to a community that we love and so it feels important to be open about what that means.

 Within Pervasive Media Studio and in the projects that orbit it (e.g. Bristol+Bath Creative R+D, MyWorld), the money we give always comes as part of a wider offer of support – professional advice and pastoral care, connection to people with different perspectives, opportunities to share process and outcomes, and commitment to a long term relationship.

 We produce Pervasive Media Studio as a place for experimenting with new ways of doing and being.
 We seek to create space for people to imagine and try out a different future, to think and to make as part of a community.
 We enable people to participate in that in a number of ways, some of which involve money.
 For a long time we have talked about keeping ‘money at the margins’ of Studio life but, while it remains true that being a Resident here doesn’t involve money changing hands, there is a lot of it flowing through the system.

 Our intention is to be a funder of work that is full of wonder, discovery, change and care.
 Work that is an experiment in something that doesn’t yet exist, but might turn out to be brilliant.
 We want to create an environment where we can spot those sparks, fan their flames and keep them burning.
 We describe this as being a funder of the Third Horizon (explained below) and we don’t think many people are doing it well.